plone/cookieplone-templates/templates/projects/monorepo/{{ cookiecutter.__folder_name }}/README.md

 And... you're all set!
 Your Plone site is up and running locally! 🚀

-## Project Structure 🏗️
+## Project structure 🏗️

 This monorepo consists of the following distinct sections:

 - **backend**: Houses the API and Plone installation, utilizing pip instead of buildout, and includes a policy package named {{ cookiecutter.python_package_name }}.
 - **frontend**: Contains the React (Volto) package.
-- **devops**: Encompasses Docker Stack, Ansible playbooks, and Cache settings.
+- **devops**: Encompasses Docker stack, Ansible playbooks, and cache settings.
 - **docs**: Scaffold for writing documentation for your project.

-### Why This Structure? 🤔
+### Why this structure? 🤔

-- All necessary codebases to run the site are contained within the repo (excluding existing addons for Plone and React).
+- All necessary codebases to run the site are contained within the repository (excluding existing add-ons for Plone and React).
 - Specific GitHub Workflows are triggered based on changes in each codebase (refer to .github/workflows).
 - Simplifies the creation of Docker images for each codebase.
 - Demonstrates Plone installation/setup without buildout.

-## Code Quality Assurance 🧐
+## Code quality assurance 🧐

-To automatically format your code and ensure it adheres to quality standards, execute:
+To check your code against quality standards, run the following shell command.

 ```shell
 make check